-BY SEA AND AIR
+BY SEA

-All transfers ship to shore, helicopter flights and Zodiac/ship cruising.
+All transfers ship to shore and Zodiac/ship cruising.

-- □ Waterproof pants (mandatory for every Zodiac and helicopter ride) - □ Base-layer wool or synthetic top □ Mid-layer warm or fleece bottom - □ Base-layer wool or synthetic bottom □ Mid-layer warm or fleece top - □ Warm hat that covers ears (bring an extra) - □ Scarf, buff, or other face protection - □ Warm wool or synthetic socks (keep a dry pair in your bag, and bring extras for layering) - □ Waterproof gloves or mitts (bring an extra, lighter pair for hiking) - □ Glove liners □ Hand and feet warmers □ Binoculars - □ Polarized sunglasses with UV protection (consider bringing an eyewear retainer: string/clip etc.) - □ Sunscreen □ Ski goggles (for Zodiac cruising on snowy or windy days) - □ Waterproof, lightweight backpack or dry sack and/or rain sleeve for camera or a waterproof phone case (to keep camera & gear dry)

-recommended layering depending on the conditions of the day and reflecting your personal thermo-regulation comfort levels.
+- □ Waterproof pants (mandatory for every Zodiac ride) - □ Base-layer wool or synthetic top - \square Base-layer wool or synthetic bottom - □ Mid-layer warm or fleece top - □ Mid-layer warm or fleece bottom - □ Warm hat that covers ears (bring an extra) - \Box Scarf, buff, or other face protection - □ Warm wool or synthetic socks (keep a dry pair in your bag, and bring extras for layering) - □ Waterproof gloves or mitts (bring an extra, lighter pair for hiking) - □ Glove liners - □ Hand and feet warmers - □ Binoculars - □ Polarized sunglasses with UV protection (consider bringing an eyewear retainer: string/clip etc.) - □ Ski goggles (for Zodiac cruising on snowy or windy days) - □ Waterproof, lightweight backpack or dry sack and/or rain sleeve for camera or a waterproof phone case (to keep camera & gear dry) - recommended layering depending on the conditions of the day and reflecting your personal thermo-regulation comfort levels.